wtsi-hgi/hgi-vault/doc/design.md

 If the file to be kept is `/projects/my_project/foo/bar.xyzzy`, then the vault will be located in `/projects/my_project/.vault` and the hardlink will be `/projects/my_project/.vault/keep/foo/bar.xyzzy`.

+#### CLI

+The CLI will have the following interface:

+    hgi-vault keep|archive|remove FILE...

+That is, the CLI's first argument is an action of either `keep`, `archive` or `remove`.
+The subsequent arguments (at least one) are paths to files, either relative or absolute, that should be marked.
+These files must be regular files, rather than directories or symlinks, etc.
+Non-regular files should be skipped over and logged as such to the user.

 ##### `keep` and `archive`